 Did Harry need to get Queen Elizabeth's approval?

 Absolutely, but that's simply royal tradition.
-Royals up to sixth in line to the throne (Harry is currently fifth in line to rule!) are required to gain the reigning monarch's approval before tying the knot.
+Royals up to sixth in line to the throne (Harry is currently fifth in line to rule!) are required under the Succession to the Crown Act to gain the reigning monarch's approval before tying the knot.
 While Queen Elizabeth consented to her grandson's choice long before he proposed, she gave her official permission in March.
 "I declare My Consent to a Contract of Matrimony between My Most Dearly Beloved Grandson Prince Henry Charles Albert David of Wales and Rachel Meghan Markle," she wrote in a statement.